Quick checks first

 QRZ Logbook: no markers or empty map pins

-- Confirm Test on the QRZ tab succeeds (STATUS).
+- Confirm Logbook on the QRZ tab succeeds (STATUS).
 FETCH needs Logbook API access on your QRZ account.

 - Ensure Show QSOs on map is enabled on the QRZ tab.